radar/guides/warden/README.markdown

 will return the newly authenticated-and-signed-in `User` object which will mean then that the controller will render "success".
 If it isn't successful, then it will render "failure".

-### Fin.

-This has been another deliriously educational wall-o-text by me.
-I hope you enjoyed it.